-A A +A

 Jennifer Quaid, Executive Director, Canadian Cyber Threat Exchange

-Masoumeh Shafieinejad, Researcher at the Vector Institute
+Masoumeh Shafieinejad, Applied ML scientist, Vector Institute

 Karen McGuinness, Senior Vice-President, Office of the Investor, Member Intake, and Innovation, Canadian Investment Regulatory Organization